fmcgeough/ex_sleeplock/README.md

 ## Why would you need this?

+The library is useful when you can have code within your app that must access a resource that is limited in some way.
+You want only 2 or 3 (or some limited number) of processes accessing the resource at the same time.

-Here is a scenario where the library can be useful.
-An app connects to a message source (Kafka).
-Messages can arrive in parallel for processing and the processing stores data in a relational database.
+An example scenario is an app that connects to Kafka as a source of messages that must be processed.
+Messages can arrive in parallel and are processed by separate processes.
+The messages are processedc and stored in a relational database.
 In addition, the app is also responsible for servicing an API.
 The API reads / writes to the same relational database.

-There are two issues.
+There are two issues in this scenario.
 One, there are a limited number of connections to the database.
 You might get n incoming messages but have much less than n connections available.
-Second, you don't want all your connections used up to process incoming messages and not be able to respond in a timely manner to incoming API requests.
+Second, you don't want all your connections used up to process incoming messages since your API could not respond in a timely manner to incoming API requests.

 ## Simple Explanation of the Mechanics